sib-swiss/SPARQL_course/docs/concepts_2.md

 **After having completed this chapter you will be able to:**

-- Understand RDF and SPARQL basic concepts
+- Understand RDF and SPARQL more advanced concepts
-- Understand RDF and the Turtle (`ttl`) format

 ## Material